karmaniverous/stan/.stan/system/stan.todo.md

 - README and CLI help polish
   - Confirm CLI examples align with new flags semantics.
-  - Add a short “TSDoc warnings” tip pointing to the hygiene rules above.
+  - Keep the new “API docs and TSDoc” section current as rules evolve.

 Notes: Patch generation learnings (process)